diveflo/fair-teams-ai/README.md

 ![backend ci/cd](https://github.com/diveflo/fair-teams-ai/workflows/backend%20ci/cd/badge.svg) ![frontend ci/cd](https://github.com/diveflo/fair-teams-ai/workflows/frontend%20ci/cd/badge.svg)

 Tired of listening to your friends whine about how unfair your CS:GO teams are?
-Enraged by the arrays, I'm sorry..."matrices", that start at `1` of your buddys MATLAB script?
+Enraged by the arrays, I'm sorry..."matrices", that start at `1` of your buddy's MATLAB script?
 *Fair Teams AI* automagically creates balanced team assignments for your next match.

 <https://diveflo.github.io/fair-teams-ai/#/>